“Eco-Tourism in India: A Refreshing Journey through a Highly Diversified Nature”

 Andaman

 The archipelagos of Andaman in the Bay of Bengal are an invigorated treasure trove of exotic flora bedded by verdant and lush green tropical plants.
-These isles, midst of the lovat green sea, are the best answer to the virtue of nature and remains a tenacious memory flashed with marvelous beaches fringed by the shimmering turquoise and fabulous coral reefs on one side and the call of a cockatoo and your footprints on the sand on the other side.
-With the canopied forests themselves having an amazing variety of timber, foliage and blooms, the Andaman paduk, the yellow hibiscus, the while lily, the pandanus, the exotic array of orchids, mangrove forest, palms & evergreen creepers are to name but a few of the 650 species of plant life found here, together makes your vacation an exotic one.
-Enjoy the ocean cruise, snorkeling, scuba diving, water skiing and several other activities while your rove these islands.
+These isles, midst of the lovat green sea, are the best answer to the virtue of nature and remains a tenacious memory flashed with marvellous beaches fringed by the shimmering turquoise and fabulous coral reefs on one side and the call of a cockatoo and your footprints on the sand on the other.
+With the canopied forests having an amazing variety of timber, foliage and blooms, Andaman padauk, the yellow hibiscus, the while lily, the pandanus, the exotic array of orchids, mangrove forest, palms and evergreen creepers are to name but a few of the 650 species of plant life found here, together which can make your vacation an exotic one.
+Enjoy the ocean cruise, snorkelling, scuba diving, water skiing and several other activities while you rove these islands.

 Where to stay: Barefoot at Havelock